enhance-dev/enhance.dev/app/docs/md/learn/starter-project/elements.md

 title: Elements
 ---

 Elements are the reusable building blocks of your Enhance application.
-They are [pure functions](https://en.wikipedia.org/wiki/Pure_function) authored as single file components and can be static or update dynamically to state changes.
+They are [pure functions](https://en.wikipedia.org/wiki/Pure_function) authored as single-file components and can be static or update dynamically to state changes.
 Elements live in the `app/elements/` folder in the Enhance starter project.

 ## Naming